 TERRI: And then the water would roll off of that and then go into the – it would be caught into the gutter.
 So, it’s a different type of leaf system but I’m still having the same black drip.

 TOM: Right.
 OK.
 So, first of all, I would make sure that the gutters are not blocked and that water isn’t backing up and overflowing that particular gutter, so that – because that water rolling over the top of it, it can get behind it, it can rot out your fascia.

-So what I would do is I would wash them down with a trisodium phosphate, get as much of that gunk off.
+So what I would do for the gutter stains is I would wash them down with a trisodium phosphate, get as much of that gunk off.
 Then I would prime them and I would paint them again.
 But just – but do make sure that they’re not clogged, because that could be leading to the problem.

 TERRI: But yeah – no, they’re definitely not clogged.
 And I tried scrubbing it – the ones that aren’t on the second story, where it’s worse.
 The ones that are on the first story, I tried cleaning it with a Fantastik and it bleeds into the stain a little bit but I didn’t realize that the aluminum gutters – was it like a hydrostatic or electrostatic painting process?

 TOM: What happens is – and you’ll see this: if you take the gutter and you wipe your hand over it, you’ll probably get some white paint that will come off.
 It oxidizes because it’s exposed to UV.
 And so then the paint doesn’t tend to last more than maybe 10 years or so on aluminum gutters.